hkspm-yp/Astro-e-calendar/README.md

 # Astronomical Events List Generator
-To generate a list of astronomical events within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
+To generate a list of astronomical events (except solar eclipse) within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
 This excel file is made according to the Astro e-calander of the Hong Kong Space Museum.

 ## How to run